Recommend Donor-Advised Funds with the Greater Kansas City Community Foundation

 IRA Charitable Rollover: Qualified Charitable Distribution

-If you work with clients age 70 ½ or over who want to make qualified charitable distributions (QCDs) from their IRAs, we can help.
+If you work with clients age 70.5 or over who want to make qualified charitable distributions (QCDs) from their IRAs, we can help.
 While donor-advised funds are not eligible to receive QCDs, we can set up a designated fund or a scholarship fund to receive a QCD.
-A QCD can satisfy your client’s required minimum distribution (RMD) up to $100,000, and help your client avoid taxable income.
-And, as your client’s financial advisor, you can continue to manage your clients’ investments in both designated funds and scholarship funds.
+A QCD can satisfy your client’s required minimum distribution (RMD) up to $105,000, and help your client avoid taxable income.
+And, as your client’s financial advisor, you can continue to manage your clients’ investments in both designated funds and scholarship funds if the assets in each fund exceed $100,000.
+Learn more on our blog, or contact us to set up a designated fund or a scholarship fund.